 - Nigeria University Guides

 - How to study online course and earn a degree

 - Study abroad for free through scholarships

 The subjects needed to study Metallurgical Engineering in WAEC must contain five (5) credit.
-This subject combination is also applicable to NECO AND GCE… The O level requirement that is the compulsory WAEC subject combination for Metallurgical Engineering must include
+This subject combination is also applicable to NECO AND GCE… The required WAEC subject combination (O level requirement) for Metallurgical Engineering must include

 - English Language